SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

 \section{Evaluation}

-In this section, we evaluate and compare the proposed SS-shapelets algorithm with baseline and most recent semi-supervised time series clustering methods.
+In this section, we evaluate and compare the proposed SE-shapelets algorithm with baseline and most recent semi-supervised time series clustering methods.
 We run all of the experiments on a Linux platform with 2.6GHz CPU and 132GB RAM.
+The source code of SE-shapelets and the detailed results are available in our GitHub repository\footnote{https://github.com/brcai/SE-shapelets}.